 From Broken to Blooming: My Story

-The name Ashley means “from the ash tree” or “ash tree grove”.
+My name means “from the ash tree” or “ash tree grove”.
 I feel like I have been completely reborn through the process of recovery.
 There are multiple symbols for rebirth, but since my name means ash tree, I picture a tree growing roots and sprouting through ashes.
-The phoenix is another symbol of rebirth that means a lot to me.

 Today, I am not a broken woman.
 By the grace of God, today I am whole.